 The ‘pulp’ is made up of soft tissue that includes blood vessels and nerves.
 The pulp will soon start to die if it becomes infected by bacteria.
-Bacteria will multiply and spread making the tooth painful and an abscess may also develop causing swelling of the face.
+Bacteria will multiply and spread making the tooth pain and an abscess may also develop causing swelling of the face.

 The Root Canal Procedure

-To treat any infection in the root canal, the bacteria first needs to be removed and this can be done with root canal treatment, so that the tooth is saved from extraction.
+To treat any infection in the root canal, the bacteria first needs to be removed and this can be done with root canal treatment so that the tooth is saved from extraction.

 At Leeming Dental Practice we know that the words ‘root canal’ can strike fear into the heart of a patient.
-But modern techniques and anaesthesia have made this procedure one that need no longer be feared and should be no more uncomfortable than having a filling.
+But modern techniques and anaesthesia have made this procedure one that needs no longer be feared and should be no more uncomfortable than having a filling.